Amazon, without a doubt, is considered the top online retailer in the United States.

 Problem 2: Poor keyword research

-Without the help of an e-commerce SEO professional, you may end up using keywords that are not that looked up often.
-This can be detrimental to your store, as the A9 tends to better rank products with relevant keywords.
+Without the help of an ecommerce SEO professional, you may end up using keywords that are not looked up often.
+Poor keyword research can be detrimental to your store, as the A9 tends to better rank products with relevant keywords.
 Focus on keyword variations and primary keyword that have high search volume as they will convert well.
 You can use Google’s Keyword Planner Tool to find relevant keywords, long-tail keyword searches, and related keywords.
 Make sure to add primary keywords in your title tag, meta descriptions, and category pages.

 SEO experts know how to survey customers well.
 They can help boost your sales because they can determine the best keywords to use in your descriptions.

-More than recommending the best keyword/s for your item, an expert can help optimize your business by doing the following:
+More than recommending the best keyword/s for your item, an expert can help optimize your ecommerce SEO by doing the following:

 - Preventing keyword ‘overstuffing,’ a popular Amazon practice that the A9 has already debunked.